3-month-old-wake-windows

 If your baby has stayed awake too long, there are clear signs that indicate they need rest.
 A 3-month-old who is overtired may start rubbing their eyes, yawning, or become more fussy.
 Understanding these signs will help you avoid missing the right wake windows for 3-month-olds and prevent your baby from becoming overtired.
 Properly managing 3-month-old naps and wake windows ensures your baby stays content and rested.

-Timing naps effectively is just as important as managing wake windows for 3-month-olds.
-Pay attention to the cues your baby gives you, such as fussiness or tired eyes, which indicate they’re ready to sleep.
+Timing naps effectively is just as crucial as managing wake windows for 3-month-olds.
+Pay attention to your baby’s cues, such as fussiness or tired eyes, which indicate they’re ready to sleep.
 By putting your baby down during the optimal 3-month-old wake windows, you ensure they’ll get enough rest without becoming overtired, helping to establish a smooth and predictable sleep routine.

 Adjusting Wake Windows as Your Baby Grows

 As your baby grows, their wake windows for 3-month-olds will naturally evolve.
-Recognizing the changes in their sleep patterns is essential to adjusting their routine.
-By understanding how wake windows shift as your baby matures, you can ensure they get the right balance of sleep and awake time.
+Recognising the changes in their sleep patterns is essential to adjusting their routine.
+By understanding how wake windows shift as your baby matures, you can ensure they get the proper sleep and awake time balance.

 Transitioning from 3-Month-Old to 4-Month-Old Wake Windows